The Benefits of Having a Project and Product Mentality

 Why is it important to have a clear product strategy?

 However, as project managers, many times we arrive at a stage when a product has already been defined, and we just need to implement it.
 At that point, a huge part of our job is to have a project mindset by keeping track of deliverables, establishing clear priorities, ensuring there are no blockers, measuring team velocities, controlling the budget so we don’t overspend, and ensuring we accomplish the sprint goals.
-But we must always have clarity on the problems we are solving and who we are creating each product for.
+But we must always maintain clarity on the problems we are solving and who we are creating each product for.
 If we don’t understand this, we may end up developing products that users don’t like or need and, therefore, will not use.
-Therefore, it is important to question decisions and assumptions to ensure companies understand and are aligned with their customers' needs.
-If this is not clear once a project has already started, we should guide our clients to answer these questions through research with real-life users.
+Thus it is important to question decisions and assumptions to ensure companies understand and are aligned with their customers' needs.
+If we engage with a client project already beginning its implementation phase, but we come to realize that the product vision wasn't fully elaborated first, we should guide our clients to establish this product vision through research with real-life users.
 Tools like customer journeys, story mapping, and A/B testing help gather thorough consumer insights that provide factual and reliable information and consequently help define a clear product strategy.
 It’s not always easy to ask these questions once a project has started, but we can make suggestions and request information to help guide clients because we don’t want to put effort towards an initiative that remains on schedule, on budget, and on scope and still does not succeed.

 Project Mindset